moascode/azure-deploy-web-server/README.md

     5. **Resource Group:** \<Resource group name>
     6. **Number of instances of VM:** \<Ex: 2>

-* After successful run, you should see similar to following screen
+* After successful run, you should see the following screen

     ![Deployment completed](misc/terraform-deployed.png)